 In response to research question 1, as evidenced by a significant multivariate F statistic (Table 2), significant differences were found in the cognitions of Russian and U.S. entrepreneurs and nonentrepreneurs.
-Significant differences were found for all three cognition constructs (univariate F, Table 2, p = .0000), indicating differences among at least two of the groups, for all three types of scripts.
-And in answer to research question 2, post hoc tests found that (1) U.S. experts have higher arrangements, willingness, and ability scripts than either U.S. or Russian novices; (2) Russian experts have higher arrangements scripts than Russian novices, but not significantly higher willingness or ability scripts.
-Russian experts may also have higher arrangements scripts than U.S. novices (p = .051), but this result requires further investigation because our finding approached significance only at the .05 level; (3) U.S. experts do not have significantly higher arrangements, willingness, or ability scripts than Russian experts (although the mean scores are higher, this result may be a statistical power issue); and (4) U.S. novices have significantly lower ability scripts than Russian novices but not significantly different willingness or arrangements scripts.
+Significant differences were found for all three cognition constructs (Univariate F, Table 2, p=.0000), indicating differences among at least two of the groups, for all three types of scripts.
+And in answer to research question 2, post hoc tests found that (1) U.S. experts have higher Arrangements, Willingness, and Ability scripts than either U.S. or Russian novices; (2) Russian experts have higher Arrangements scripts than Russian novices, but not significantly higher Willingness or Ability scripts.
+Russian experts may also have higher Arrangements scripts than U.S. novices (p=.051), but this result requires further investigation since our finding approached significance only at the .05 level.
+(3) U.S. experts do not have significantly higher Arrangements, Willingness, or Ability scripts than Russian experts (although the mean scores are higher; this result may be a statistical power issue); and (4) U.S. novices have significantly lower Ability scripts than Russian novices but not significantly different Willingness or Arrangements scripts.